intento/intento-api/usage.md

 This field contains the following fields:

 - `items`: number of buckets in the result.
 All buckets are sorted by timestamp, ascending.
-Default value is `12`.
+The default value is `12`.
 - `to`: timestamp of the last bucket.
 An actual timestamp may differ because it aligned by bucket field.
 Default value: now
 - `from`: timestamp of the first bucket.
 An actual timestamp may differ because it aligned by bucket field.
 - `bucket`: width of each bucket.
 Default value: "1d"